Add to watchlist

 -Get to know procedures, tools and institutions for data-collection

-Elbow Peter (1998), Writing with Power: Techniques for Mastering the Writing Process, 2nd ed., Oxford: Oxford University Press.
+Bibliography Elbow, Peter.
+1998.
+Writing with Power: Techniques for Mastering the Writing Process.
+Oxford: Oxford University Press.

-Sword Helen (2012), Stylish Academic Writing, Cambridge, Massachusetts & London.
-England: Harvard University Press.
+Sword, Helen.
+2012.
+Stylish Academic Writing.
+Cambridge, Massachusetts & London: Harvard University Press.

 Admission requirements This course is geared primarily to MA students and advanced BA students (3rd year) from those disciplines contributing to the MA African Studies.